 “To buy or not to buy, that is the question.”

-Ok; comparing the construction of a company’s ETL pipeline with Hamlet’s binary choice on whether to stick around or just get some sleep is perhaps a touch dramatic.
-But let’s not minimize how important the decision-making framework is that goes into deciding the best Extract, Transform, Load (ETL) process for any organization, large or small.
-It’s extremely significant.
-This article assesses some of the dominant reasons why buying tools might work best for some, while hand-coding the ETL layer may work better for others.
+Ok, comparing the construction of a company’s ETL pipeline with Hamlet’s binary choice on whether to stick around or just get some sleep is a touch dramatic.
+But let’s not minimize how important choosing the best Extract, Transform, Load (ETL) process is for any organization, large or small.

-Before contrasting and comparing different build-versus-buy scenarios, here’s a quick overview on what purpose the ETL process is meant to serve.
+This article explores why buying tools might work best for some, while hand-coding the ETL layer may work better for others.
+But before we look at different build-versus-buy scenarios, here’s a quick overview on what purpose the ETL process is meant to serve.

-ETL Process and Purpose
+ETL process and purpose

-The Extract, Transform, Load process describes the infrastructure built to pull the raw data required for analysis (extract), convert and prepare it in some useful form for a business need (transform), and deliver it to a data warehouse (load).
+The Extract, Transform, Load process describes the infrastructure built to pull the raw data required for analysis from a source (extract), convert and prepare it in some useful form for a business need (transform), and deliver it to a data warehouse (load).
 This automated process is an integral part of any company’s data pipeline.
 In fact, it is perhaps the integral part.

-While batch processing lets the data build up, stream processing renders the data more steadily accessible, spreading the processing over time.
+While batch processing lets the data build up, stream processing renders the data more steadily accessible by spreading the processing over time.
 Batch processing is moving data in bulk, validating and cleaning the data, and then staging it in a database before loading the data to target tables within the data warehouse (an important check in the pipeline, making it easier to roll back if something goes wrong).
 Stream processing is moving data at speed, and should be viewed as preferable, perhaps mandatory, when the caliber of insight and value possible from touching data immediately decreases as the time component increases.
 There are some very powerful tools out there for either scenario, and it’s always a good idea to familiarize yourself with ETL tool options.

 The DIY Decision Matrix

-1) Form a schematic that defines scope
+1. Form a schematic that defines scope

-We can start with a few straightforward questions:
+To build this plan, start with a few straightforward questions:

 - What are the top business needs to be addressed?
 What data jobs are essential?